VirgilSecurity/virgil-crypto-c/docs/project.md

 src_path:
     Path to the directory with source files.
 The src_path attribute is required.

+install_headers_dir:
+    Relative directory where headers will be installed.
+The install_headers_dir attribute is optional.

+install_private_headers_dir:
+    Relative directory where private headers will be installed.
+The install_private_headers_dir attribute is optional.

 work_path:
     Path to the directory, that is used to hold temporary files.
 The